Orangeburg, SC

 Frequently Asked Questions

-What are the safest neighborhoods in Orangeburg?
+What are the most common types of crime reported in Orangeburg?

-Is Orangeburg a good place to live?
+Is Orangeburg a good place to live given its crime grade?